wustlcse/FAQ/docs/index.md

 <span class="tag-links">[#graduate](#graduate) [#independent_study](#independent_study) [#undergraduate](#undergraduate)</span>

 ---
-## What is the difference between CSE131 and CSE131R? {#what-is-the-difference-between-cse-and-cser}

-<span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/66">Discussions View</a></span>

- CSE131 is the standard course, and CSE131R is an optional 1-unit pass/fail seminar associated with CSE131 offered in the fall semester.

->  This seminar is intended for students who may intend studies in computer science: a major, a minor, or a second major from another school.
->  Credit is given for CSE131R based on attendance.
->
->
->

- The seminar features:
-* Guest lectures by Computer Science and Engineering faculty about their research.
- * Further exploration of certain topics covered in the main course.

-<span class="tag-links">[#cse131](#cse131) [#needs_review](#needs_review) [#undergraduate](#undergraduate)</span>

----
 ## What is the difference between a <EM>second degree</EM> and a <EM>second major</EM>? {#what-is-the-difference-between-a-emsecond-degreeem-and-a-emsecond-majorem}

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/95">Discussions View</a></span>

- The short answer is you almost certainly want a second major and not a second degree.
+ The short answer is you almost certainly want a **second major** and not a **second degree**.
 The intrepid can find the whole story below.

- At Washington University, a degree is the primary unit of recognition conferred by a school (such as SEAS or ArtSci) on a student at commencement, indicating that a student has completed one or more programs of study in that school.
+At Washington University, a degree is the primary unit of recognition conferred by a school (such as McKelvey School of Engineering or The School of Arts and Sciences) on a student at commencement, indicating that a student has completed one or more programs of study in that school.
 Within a given school, students can complete multiple majors.
-Moreover, many programs (and computer science is anong them) have
-*second majors* which allow students to study disciplines outsisde their primary major.
-A student's transcript indicates all of the majors, first and second, that the student has completed.
+Moreover, many programs (Computer Science, Data Science, CS+Math, Econ & CS, Math & CS are among them) have *second majors*, which allow students to study disciplines outside their primary major.

- To make sense of this, it is useful to think of a degree and a primary major as coupled: a student studies a primary major in his or her school (SEAS or ArtSci for example) and earns a degree from that school.
-The rules governing the number and types of courses that must be taken for graduation are drawn from the school in which a student has a primary major.
- A second major brings the burden only of the subject itself, without incurring distribution and other requirements of any school.
-Thus, a second major in computer science may be earned by students who are primarily situated in any school (including SEAS), but the courses needed to complete the second major are dictated by the second major itself, and not by the school.
- Thus, most students can be described as follows.
-The student is primarily situated in some school and pursuing a primary major in that school.
-That same student may be completing second majors in departments and programs across the university.
-Each such second major has its own requirements, but they do not carry any associated school requirements beyond what the student must complete for his or her primary major.
+* Second Degrees
+  * Each results in a literal diploma --- second degree means you get two diplomas.
+Although this may look more impressive when hanging on a wall, it has little additional significance beyond a second major.
+  * Each must satisfy *all* the requirements of the degree program in that school, including distribution requirements.
+Often this means a second degree literally requires twice as much coursework/effort.
+It may require taking additional distribution requirements expected by the school that are not directly related to the major.
+ * Second Major
+   * Second Majors are listed on transcripts (i.e., seen by employers, grad schools, etc.), but do not result in multiple diplomas.
+   * Second Majors focus on only the critical content for the additional subject.
+They are usually around 30 additional units (10 courses).
+A single major requires around 120 units, so a second major is only about 25% additional work or less (second degrees in computing often allow some "double counting", which is described elsewhere in the FAQ).

 Here are some examples:

+* Second **Majors**
-* Alice's primary major is electrical engineering, which situates her in SEAS.
+  * Alice's primary major is electrical engineering, which situates her in McKelvey School of Engineering.
 Alice would like to earn a second major in computer science.
 She does this by looking at the web page for the second major, by adding the second major to her programs of study using
 WebSTAC, and by consulting with her second major advisor as needed.
 That advisor does not need to approve Alice for registration, but serves as needed to support Alice in her studies of computer science.
   * Bob's primary major is economics, which situates him in the College of Arts and Sciences.
 Bob would like to earn a second major in computer science, and he follows the same steps Alice did to enroll in the second major and to secure an advisor for those studies.
-Because Bob is primarily in the College of Arts and Sciences, their
-[rule of 3](http://fairytalez.com/blog/the-power-of-three-why-fairy-tales-often-feature-a-triple/) restriction applies, which means he would not be allowed to add the second major if the sum of his primary majors, second majors, and minors would exceed three.
+Because Bob is primarily in the College of Arts and Sciences, their [rule of 3](http://fairytalez.com/blog/the-power-of-three-why-fairy-tales-often-feature-a-triple/) restriction applies, which means he would not be allowed to add the second major if the sum of his primary majors, second majors, and minors would exceed three.
 If that is the case, Bob then considers transferring into the School of Engineering and Applied Sciences, which has no *rule of three* restriction.

- Then what is a second degree?
-First let me explain that the distinction between a second degree and a second major is almost impossible for people outside our walls to discern.
-So if you are satisfied with doing a second major, you need not read on.
-Still here?
-A second degree acts as if you were also primary in the school of your second degree.
-Let's return to Alice and Bob.
+* Second **Degrees**
-* Alice, already a SEAS student, wants a degree in electrical engineering and also a degree in computer science.
-She must read the rules for multiple degrees in the bulletin where she will discover she needs more resident credit in SEAS than if she had chosen a second major.
+  * Alice, already a McKelvey School of Engineering student, wants a degree in electrical engineering and also a degree in computer science.
+She must read the rules for multiple degrees in the bulletin where she will discover she needs more resident credit in McKelvey than if she had chosen a second major.
 She most likely decides this isn't worth it because she can simply list both majors on her resume, and the difference between the second major and a second degree is difficult to explain.
   * Bob is even in worse shape should he choose the second degree.
-Because he is in ArtSci, he would have to complete the distribution requirements of both schools to earn both degrees.
+Because he is in Arts and Sciences, he would have to complete the distribution requirements of both schools to earn both degrees.